madetech/security-handbook/learning_paths/threat_modelling.md

 Use STRIDE methodology (various types of threat) when analysing.

-·      Spoofing – pretending to be something else.
+·      **S**poofing – pretending to be something else.

-·      Tampering – Modification of data
+·      **T**ampering – Modification of data

-·      Repudiation – can something be changed without the system owner knowing about it.
+·      **R**epudiation – can something be changed without the system owner knowing about it.

-·      Information Disclosure – Leaking information that should be private.
+·      **I**nformation Disclosure – Leaking information that should be private.

-·      Denial of Service – Stopping something from working or responding.
+·      **D**enial of Service – Stopping something from working or responding.

-·      Elevation of privilege – Upgrading from user to administrator level access.
+·      **E**levation of privilege – Upgrading from user to administrator level access.

 ![DFD Example](./diagrams/dfd-example.png)